-You should research amply on your web app’s performance, find out bottlenecks, and then optimize page loading.
+You should research your web app’s performance amply, find out bottlenecks, and then optimize page loading.
 Users often love a website that loads quickly, and they are the ones that serve business interests best.

 Try minimizing page load speeds, and you’ll see a significant decrease in your website’s bounce rate.
 Research shows that a page that takes more than five seconds to load will increase your bounce rates by 20%.

 Ideal page load times are under 2-3 seconds; you can calculate them through various tools.
 Page load times can be decreased by using images with lesser data requirements.
 You can also try removing videos and other graphics that are not needed.
 If some high-quality files are needed, it is better to host them on CDNs, cache them, and then serve them at customer requests to provide faster page loading speeds and decreased wait times.